 NEW!
 You can now order our stuffing mix kit, complete with the recipe (and it’s nut-free, too!)
-Order at this link for just $10: Grain Free Stuffing Mix
+Order at this link: Grain Free Stuffing Mix

 Side note about the bread I’m use in the recipe below: Earlier this year, I was trying to find an acceptable bread to recommend.
 As you might know from my other posts, “gluten free” breads that are grain based (contain rice, soy, quinoa, teff, sorghum, millet, or other grain flours) I don’t consider as safe for Celiacs or the gluten sensitive to consume (read my story here to understand why).
 I had heard quite a bit about the Paleo bread from Julian’s.
 I found it at the local natural grocery store (Raisin Rack in Columbus, Ohio), and the manager said they sold a lot of it.
 There are two types; one made with an almond/coconut flour combined, and one with a coconut flour base.
 I personally paid $8.99/loaf for these (ordering online required air shipping, making my total order for two loaves well over $30).

 Long story short, I purchased the bread and wanted to try it as a variety of things: sandwich bread, grilled cheese, garlic bread, French toast, etc. My mouth watered at the thought.
 I was certainly convinced from all of their Facebook “Likes” that they offered a great product!